Whoaa512/starred/README.md

 ## Rust

+- [trailbaseio/trailbase](https://github.com/trailbaseio/trailbase) - A blazingly fast, open-source application server with type-safe APIs, built-in JS/ES6/TS Runtime, Auth, and Admin UI built on Rust, SQLite & V8.
+- [Jake-Shadle/xwin](https://github.com/Jake-Shadle/xwin) - A utility for downloading and packaging the Microsoft CRT & Windows SDK headers and libraries needed for compiling and linking programs targeting Windows.
+- [EmbarkStudios/buildkite-jobify](https://github.com/EmbarkStudios/buildkite-jobify) - 👷 Kubekite, but in Rust, using configuration from your repos 🦀
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [arxanas/git-branchless](https://github.com/arxanas/git-branchless) - High-velocity, monorepo-scale workflow for Git
 - [lvkv/whenfs](https://github.com/lvkv/whenfs) - A FUSE filesystem for your Google calendar
 - [mitre/hipcheck](https://github.com/mitre/hipcheck) - Automatically assess and score software repositories for supply chain risk.
 - [ferrilab/bitvec](https://github.com/ferrilab/bitvec) - A crate for managing memory bit by bit
-- [BurntSushi/jiff](https://github.com/BurntSushi/jiff) - A date-time library for Rust that encourages you to jump into the pit of success.
+- [BurntSushi/jiff](https://github.com/BurntSushi/jiff) - A datetime library for Rust that encourages you to jump into the pit of success.
 - [aws/aws-secretsmanager-agent](https://github.com/aws/aws-secretsmanager-agent) - The AWS Secrets Manager Agent is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
 - [maelstrom-software/maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast Rust, Go, and Python test runner that runs every test in its own container.
 Tests are either run locally or distributed to a clustered job runner.
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️